as a worldwide unique collector’s item

 worked by the master himself alone

 shall be mentioned expressly.
-Sheltered from tarnishing by fine application of varnish the plate is printable generally in the ordinary course of its use during the times, but no guarantee for its final print quality.
+Shielded from tarnishing by fine application of varnish, the plate is generally printable in the ordinary course of its use through the times, however, it is offered and sold as a work of art and a collector’s item, thus without prejudice to its eventual printing quality.
 Quite irrespectively of this, however, you should have a look fully imbued with inner touch at

 on account of its beauty as a Gesamtkunstwerk ,

 again and again.

 Offer no. 29,108 / price on application